whadafunk/routerology/docker/thoughts.md

 Starting with Docker 1.13, an initialization system based on tini has been implemented for Docker.

 ```
-Tini is a tiny and simplest init available for containers.
+Tini is a tiny and simple init system available for containers.
 It works by spawning a single child and waiting for it to exit while reaping the zombie processes as well as performing signal forwarding.
 ```

 Tini can be used in more than one way: